basilicom/animated-numbers/README.md

 # animated-numbers
-A lean, zero-dependency package to display animated numbers.
+A lean package to display animated numbers.

 ## Usage